 The pre variants prepend instead of append, and the e variants expand the passed general text.
+The g and x variants are global.

 2.8.3 \csstring, \begincsname and \lastnamedcs

 These are somewhat special.
 The \csstring primitive is like \string but it omits the leading escape character.
 This can be somewhat more efficient than stripping it afterwards.